snakeying/GPT-Telegram-Worker/README.md

 ## 📖 Project Overview

-Welcome to Telegram GPT Worker!
-This is a Telegram bot built with TypeScript, supporting multiple languages and AI models.
+Welcome to Telegram GPT Worker~ This is a Telegram bot built with TypeScript, supporting multiple languages and AI models.
 It is deployed on Cloudflare Workers, providing a highly efficient and scalable service experience.

 ## 🌟 Key Features